---

 4. Schedule those five to stop overnight and on weekends.

-Whether you use [ParkMyAWS](https://parkmyaws.com), AWS Instance Scheduler, or a homegrown Lambda is less important than actually doing it.
-Every month you wait, the AWS bill collects another month of waste you cannot get back.
+Whether you do it with [ParkMyAWS](https://parkmyaws.com), [AWS Instance Scheduler](https://parkmyaws.com/aws-instance-scheduler-alternative), or a homegrown Lambda matters far less than just doing it.
+Every month you wait is another month of waste you will not get back.